Laphatradap/MeetMore-client/README.md

 ## Goals for this project:
 - To practice working on a bigger project
-- To showcase what I have learned during my coding bootcamp at Codaisseur
+- To apply what I have learned during my coding bootcamp at Codaisseur
+- To practice development approach of using wireframes and user stories [(kanban board)](https://trello.com/b/uqJ4GRoN/friend-lendar)
-- To show disciplined git usage
+- To showcase disciplined git usage

+##
 ## Technologies used
-- React (FP)
+- React
 - Redux
+- Express
-- Redux-Thunk
+- Material-UI

 ## Features built so far overview with pull requests
 - Feat/availability